List of Iraq national football team managers: Radhi Shenaishil

-While the FA’s search for a new manager was ongoing, newly-appointed olympic team manager Radhi Shenaishil was made in charge of the national team for the 2022 Jordan International Tournament in September 2022, and then later was in charge of friendly games against Mexico and Ecuador.
+While the FA's search for a new manager was ongoing, newly appointed olympic team manager Radhi Shenaishil was made in charge of the national team for the 2022 Jordan International Tournament in September 2022, and then later was in charge of friendly games against Mexico and Ecuador.

 Jesús Casas

-On 5 November 2022, the FA confirmed that Jesús Casas will take charge of the national team for four years on an annual payment of $1m split into monthly wages.
+On 5 November 2022, the FA confirmed that Jesús Casas would take charge of the national team for four years on an annual payment of $1m split into monthly wages.
 Radhi Shenaishil would lead the national team for the Mexico and Ecuador games in Spain, while he would take charge of the games against Costa Rica and Venezuela in Iraq, with his first came coming on 17 November 2022.
 Those two games were cancelled, so the national team played an intra-squad friendly under Casas’ view.
 His first official match came on 30 December 2022 against Kuwait at the Al-Minaa Olympic Stadium as a warm up game for the 25th Arabian Gulf Cup in Basra, then managed his first competitive match against Oman on 6 January 2023 at the aforementioned tournament.

+On 15 April 2025, following Iraq's defeat to Palestine in the third round of 2026 FIFA World Cup qualifiers, Casas was relieved of his duties as head coach.